Martins-Iroka/CriminalIntent/README.md

 # CriminalIntent

-The second app from TheBigNerdRanch book with updated solutions to the challenges for each chapter
+The second app from Android Programming:TheBigNerdRanch

+The app is used to monitor the crime in an office or organization.